TanviCodeLife/hair-salon/README.md

 2. _Download and install Mono_
 3. _Download and install MAMP 4.5_
 4. _Go to GitHub profile and clone the repo from [TanviCodeLife](https://github.com/TanviCodeLife/word-counter-csharp-proj).
 Use `git clone <project url>` command to pull it to a local repository in your Home directory._
+5. _Open MAMP and start the Apache and MySql servers_
+6. _Navigate to MAMP > Tools > phpMyAdmin and import the tanvi_garg.sql file to create the database_
+7. _Navigate to MAMP > Tools > phpMyAdmin and import the tanvi_garg_test.sql file to create the test database_
 5. _Run `dotnet restore` from Main Project Folder (HairSalon) and Test Directory (HairSalon.Tests) to install packages_
 6. _Run `dotnet build` from Main Project Folder and make sure no build errors appear.
 Run `dotnet restore` after build is complete._
 7. _Run `dotnet restore` to compile tests and then `dotnet test` from the Test Directory to run the testing suite.
 All tests should pass._